What is the Brownfield Register?

 The LLDC Brownfield Register has been compiled using the data standard and can be viewed and/or downloaded below:

-Three sites have been entered onto the register.
+Three sites have been entered onto Part 1 of the register.
 Please see below for links to maps showing these site boundaries.
-As per the guidance, LLDC has applied a 0.25ha threshold.
+As per the guidance, LLDC has applied a 0.25ha threshold or sites capable of delivering 5 dwellings and more.

-If you consider that there are additional sites which should be included on future versions of the Brownfield Register, please complete the Call for Sites form below.
+If you consider that there are additional sites which are over 0.25ha or 5 dwellings and more should be included on future versions of the Brownfield Register, please complete the Call for Sites form below.
 Please also use these details for any queries relating to the Register.

 All completed forms and/or written comments can be returned by email or post: